Tag: united states

 … Continue readingTags: christmas, maryland, north america, united states

-Baltimore is a haven for vegans with a lot of different and delicious options.
+With so many delicious vegan restaurants in Baltimore to try, it’s a vegan foodie haven.
 That’s one of the reasons I love living here!
 So I wanted to try as many vegan and vegan-friendly restaurants as I could.
 Below is my experience with different restaurants in Baltimore, which is changing.
 I’ll update this post as I try new places or have further experiences with old favourites.

 Tags: baltimore, maryland, united states, vegan